Grains and horticulture

-Under the Reef protection regulations, from 1 June 2021 (deferred from 1 June 2020) all grains and horticulture producers in all Reef regions will be required to obtain an environmental authority (permit) if commencing new or expanded cropping or horticulture activities on five hectares or more of land that does not have a cropping history.
+However, under the Reef protection regulations, from 1 June 2021 (deferred from 1 June 2020) all grains and horticulture producers in all Reef regions will be required to obtain an environmental authority (permit) if commencing new or expanded cropping or horticulture activities on five hectares or more of land that does not have a cropping history.
 A cropping history is when the land has been used for cropping or horticulture activities during three out of the last 10 years.

 For detailed information on new or expanded cropping, please refer to the new or expanded cropping page.

 What is the process for developing the minimum practice agricultural standards for grains and horticulture and how can I provide feedback?